Online Counselling (Australia): How It Works For Mental Health

 It can be helpful to ask your provider what their mental health services entail.
 In general, however, counselling is often shorter-term and solution-focused, whereas therapy may be longer-term and might involve diving more deeply into a person’s experiences.

-How do people afford therapy in Australia?
+What should I do if I can’t afford therapy in Australia?

-There are various options for seeing a therapist in Australia.
+Explore your options.
 In addition to Medicare offering certain free options for mental health services, some people have health insurance to help them with the cost of services.
 Certain providers may also offer sliding-scale fees that allow a person experiencing financial difficulties to speak with a counselor, while some charities offer free appointments with experienced psychologists.

 - Previous Article